TerryAfram/alx-zero_day/README.md

-I ama software engineer
+I am a software engineer
-0x03-git